Arthur Morris/BIRDS AS ART

 The Streak

-Today makes one hundred twenty-seven days in a row with a new educational blog post!
-This one took about 90 minutes to prepare.
-With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections willing.
+Today makes one hundred fifty-one days in a row with a new educational blog post!
+This blog post took about 90 minutes to prepare.
+With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.

 Booking.Com